codatio/codat-docs/docs/expenses/sync-process/uploading-receipts.md

 | **NetSuite**          | 100 MB    | BMP, CSV, XLS, XLSX, JSON, PDF, PJPG, PJPEG, PNG, TXT, SVG, TIF, TIFF,   DOC, DOCX, ZIP                                                                      |
 | **Dynamics 365 Business Central** | 350 MB | [No explicit requirements outlined](https://learn.microsoft.com/en-gb/dynamics365/business-central/ui-how-add-link-to-record#to-attach-a-file-to-a-purchase-invoice) for text, image, and video files. |

+Codat pushes attachments synchronously to the expense transactions.
+To update any of these documents, you need to remove the attachment from the accounting platform.
+Next, you need to upload the correct document either directly to the accounting platform or using Sync for Expenses.

 You can upload supported file types using the [Upload attachment](/sync-for-expenses-api#/operations/upload-expense-attachment) endpoint.
 The request accepts the attachment as multipart form data.

 ```http